RealNarukyn/timberman-ts/README.md

    In case you were working directly on the main branch _(baad!!❌❌)_ you're a psycho killer, a sith, a very very bad person, the worst of your kind...
 But anyway ![it is what it is](./public/gifs/whatitis.gif)

-3. Do a push from main branch to the remote.
+3. Do a push from your local main branch to the remote.

 4. Grab your holy book (in @amargopastor case I think it's CleanCode...)

 5. And finally... **PRAY!**

+6. If everything went right you can check your changes [here](https://realnarukyn.github.io/timberman-ts/)!

 ## Requeriments